 - ah) On October 23, 2009, the Company issued 2,018,143 shares of common stock and 569,502 warrants to purchase common stock at a purchase price of \$0.82 per share to existing stockholders pursuant to anti-dilution protection provisions of the private placements transacted on December 24, 2007 and March 20, 2008.
-The issuance of additional warrants resulted in an increase in fair value of approximately \$476,200. - ai) On February 12, 2010, the Company entered into two consulting agreements pursuant to which the Company issued 300,000 shares of common stock upon the execution of the agreements.
+The fair value of the additional warrants issued was approximately \$476,200. - ai) On February 12, 2010, the Company entered into two consulting agreements pursuant to which the Company issued 300,000 shares of common stock upon the execution of the agreements.
 Upon the extension of the term, 200,000 shares of common stock for each month will be issued until the termination of services.